alx-neuron-x/qa-test/README.md

 | 0.70 | 3.07% | 0.7215 | +0.021 |
 | 0.90 | 1.09% | 0.9098 | +0.010 |

-Only the **top 3 miners** that clear the barrier receive rewards, split as 60% for first place, 30% for second, and 10% for third.
+Only the **top 3 miners** that clear both the floor and the barrier receive rewards, split as 60% for first place, 30% for second, and 10% for third.
 Any unclaimed reward slots are absorbed by UID 0.
-For example, if only one miner surpasses the baseline, that miner receives 60% and UID 0 receives the remaining 40%.
-If no miner surpasses the baseline, UID 0 receives 100%.
-This ensures that reward is never distributed to underperforming models and that there is always a strong incentive to beat the reference.
+For example, if only one miner surpasses the floor, that miner receives 60% and UID 0 receives the remaining 40%.
+If no miner surpasses the floor, UID 0 receives 100%.
+Rankings are fully dynamic — miners rise and fall based on their EMA performance each round, even without changing models.
+The baseline adjusts accordingly, making it easier or harder for new entrants depending on how the current #3 is performing.

 ### Offline Decay